fedfedmedved/quanttop-thesis/src/chapter1 problem background.md

 ## Contracting the image of a lower dimensional sphere
 ### Introduction to computations up to a constant
 In this section we first consider Lipschitz maps from $S^m$ to $S^n$ when $m \lessthan n$.
-This case is fairly easy, as we know from topology that  We know that the image of $S^m$ in $S^n$ is not-surjective (citation).
+This case is fairly easy, as we know from topology that APPARENTLY THAT'S WRONG. we need piece-wise linearity or smoothness.
+We know that the image of $S^m$ in $S^n$ is not-surjective (citation).
 It is then contractible.
 In this section we want to show that the image of a lower dimensional sphere can be contracted in a Lipschitz way, and to provide a fairly tight Lipschitz constant.

 <!---
 STATE THE FIRST PROPOSITION PROPERLY, introduce it and give a good reference!
 I also state the Lemma twice, that's a problem.
 I would like to lay out a plan for this section (i started drafting it on Saturday at the Grillplatz and never finished.
 Basically, here I want to lay out the game plan for this section.
 Maybe also mention how these proofs play a role in the later ones.
 Want to be extra specific about simplicial approximation not fitting into the m<n pattern.

+i need to either explain what "fairly tight" means, or not write it at all.
 --->

 We start by showing that a Lipschitz map must in fact miss a whole open ball in the target: